 The reason for this is simple.
 If you puff harder on a cigarette, it burns down more quickly and you get more smoke.
 On an e-cig, puffing harder accomplishes very little.
 The only way to get more vapour is to keep the button held down for longer and inhale for longer.

 This takes some getting used to when you first start.
 Research has shown that more experienced vapers puff for longer than smokers using e-cigarettes, and they end up getting nicotine more efficiently as a result.

-Back when vaping was first getting started, many devices were “automatic,” which means that the coil activated as you inhaled rather than as you pressed a button, as on “manual” devices.
-On these devices, “priming puffs” were often recommended.
+Back when vaping was first getting started, many devices were “automatic,” meaning the coil activated as you inhaled rather than as you pressed a button, as on “manual” devices.
+Withthese devices, “priming puffs” were often recommended.

-Note that this is different to “priming” a coil (unfortunately vape lingo isn’t always easy to get to grips with!), which is where you manually soak the wicks on your coil before filling up.
-This is important with any type of device, but it’s particularly important with direct-to-lung devices because they tend to operate at higher wattages.
+Note that this is different to “priming” a coil (unfortunately vape lingo isn’t always easy to get to grips with!).
+When you prime a coil, you manually soak the wick of your coil before filling up the tank or pod.
+This is important with any type of device, but it’s particularly important with Direct-Lung devices because they tend to operate at higher wattages.

 Priming puffs were basically little draws – like you would just before taking a draw on a cigar – that gave the coil time to heat up before your proper puff.

-The only issue is that this can lead to condensation around the drip tip, which could either end up getting sucked up into your mouth when you take a puff or potentially drip back down to the coil and risk flooding.
-If you do this, make sure you continue you draw for a second after releasing the fire button to protect against these risks.
+The only issue is that this can lead to condensation around the drip tip.
+This can either end up getting sucked up into your mouth when you take a puff or potentially drip back down to the coil and risk flooding.
+If you do this, make sure you continue your draw for a second after releasing the fire button to protect against these risks.